 Ask the patient to turn their head to the left and observe their jugular venous pressure (JVP).
 In normal patients, this should not be greater than 4 cm.
 This is measured as the distance from the angle of Louis (sternal angle) to the highest visible point where the JVP can be seen.
 If the JVP cannot be observed, pressure can be applied to the liver to elicit a hepatojugular reflux.

 The majority of causes of a raised JVP are cardiac in origin.
 Pulmonary hypertension however, can lead to cor pulmonale (right heart failure in the context of respiratory disease).
 Cor pulmonale will in turn result in venous hypertension and this will present with a raised JVP.

 Gently palpate the trachea on either side in order to ensure that it is central.
 Tracheal deviation away from the lesion may be a result of a tension pneumothorax or a massive pleural effusion.
-Atelectasis (collapsed lung) can cause the trachea to deviate towards the side of collapse.
+Local atelectasis (collapse of lung tissue) can cause the trachea to deviate towards the side of collapse.